parkess2000/uk-devops-squad/README.md

-# uk-devops-squad
+# uk-platform-engineering-squad
-Welcome to the brand new UK DevOps Squad repository.
+Welcome to the brand new UK platform engineering squad - (formally known as the uk devops squad) Squad repository.